ruddell/ruddell.github.io/_pages/about.md

 ---

-My name is Jon Ruddell and I am an open-source developer who specializes in WebRTC[] development and the [JHipster][] developer platform.
+My name is Jon Ruddell, and I am a a software engineer who specializes in [WebRTC][] development and the [JHipster][] developer platform.
 I also consult independently on the side.

 I previously built an ultra-low-latency video platform capable of delivering WebRTC streams from a single source to hundreds of thousands of viewers, with a main focus on sports events and commentary.